kloovin112358/video-optimization-test/README.md

 # Image Optimization Test

 I got sick and tired of my images taking forever to load and performance getting tanked on PageSpeed Insights.
-This is my attempt at using an image CDN with media queries, srcset, and dynamic compression.
+This is my test of usage with an image CDN with media queries, srcset, and dynamic compression.

 ![111](https://github.com/user-attachments/assets/99a834e4-b00e-4390-b0ca-7d78deacda78)
 ![222](https://github.com/user-attachments/assets/070a2f8c-320c-4172-81a2-8b1045a6b54b)